TaylorVellios/JobData_WebScraping__Indeed_LinkedIn/README.md

 ### Instructions for Mapper:
 * Ensure you have set your gmaps api token to a variable named "g_key" in a file named "g_config.py" in this repo's directory.
-* Open Plotting_Indeed_Data.ipynb in Jupyter Notebook.
+* Open Plotting_Job_Data.ipynb in Jupyter Notebook.
 * Find your output .csv file in the new 'Indeed_Data' directory created when the scraper finished.
 It will be named with the current day and your search term.
 * Enter the file name of that .csv in the first empty-string variable 'file_name' in the second cell.